No matter what time of year it is… it’s always a good time for homemade syrup.

 - If you want your syrups thicker there are a couple of options, you can add more sugar.
-If you don’t want it sweeter, but still want it thicker you can whisk a teaspoon or two into the water before boiling (this will change the color a bit of the syrup but it will make it thicker.
+If you don’t want it sweeter, but still want it thicker you can whisk a teaspoon or two of cornstarch into the water before boiling (this will change the color a bit of the syrup but it will make it thicker.
 Some fruits have more pectin in it that others and then become naturally thicker.
 You can always simmer on medium-low heat to a boil away some more “water” to thicken the syrups for 10 minutes longer as well.

 - Alternatives sugars: I have used Swerve sweetener to make fruit syrup, both lemon and blueberry syrup specifically and the results were great, I used 1/2 the amount of regular sugar called for in the recipe.
 I have not tried making a syrup with any other sugar alternative.